Oga Bello: Career

-He also featured in a movie titled Kadara by Adeyemi Afolayan (Ade love).
-He later featured in the popular Nigerian comedy series Comedy half hour with the stage name Oga Bello.
+He was also featured in a movie titled Kadara by Adeyemi Afolayan (Ade Love).
+He later featured in the popular Nigerian comedy series Comedy half-hour with the stage name Oga Bello.

 He produced his first movie, Ogun Ajaye, in 1985, from the stable of Awada Kerikeri.

-Since 1985, he has produced, directed and featured in several Yoruba movies.
+Since 1985, he has produced, directed, and featured in several Yoruba movies.

 He was a pioneer member of the Association of Nigerian Theatre Arts Practitioners, and also served as president of the association.